OData/v3ProtocolDocument/OData URL Conventions.markdown

 # OData URL Conventions #

 ## 1.0 Introduction ##
 The Open Data Protocol (OData) enables the creation of REST-based data services, which allow resources, identified using Uniform Resource Identifiers (URLs) and defined in a data model, to be published and edited by Web clients using simple HTTP messages.
-This specification defines a set of recommended (but not required) rules for constructing URLs to identify the data and metadata exposed by an OData server as well as a set of reserved URL query string operators, which if accepted by an OData server, MUST be implemented as required by this document.
+This specification defines a set of recommended (but not required) rules for constructing URLs to identify the data and metadata exposed by an OData service as well as a set of reserved URL query string operators, which if accepted by an OData service, MUST be implemented as required by this document.

 The [OData:Atom] and [OData:JSON] documents specify the format of the resource representations that are exchanged using OData and the [OData:Operations] document describes the actions that can be performed on the URLs (optionally constructed following the conventions defined in this document) embedded in those representations.